CCBlueX/Documentation/md/get-started/usage/account-manager.md

 ![Restore Original Account](/images/get-started/account-manager/restore-account.png)

-## Quick Account Changer
+## Account Selector

-The **Quick Account Changer** allows you to switch between stored accounts with as few clicks as possible.
+The **Account Selector** allows you to switch between stored accounts with as few clicks as possible.

-### Opening the Quick Account Changer
+### Opening the Account Selector

 1. On the Title screen, look at the **top-right account panel**.
 2. Click anywhere on the **entire account box** (not the individual arrow or pen icons).